-- The interferometer casts a cosinusoidal pattern on the sky, with the result that we obtain a response which is some function of the source brightness and the fringe separation and orientation. - But the question on the last slide tells us that something is missing from the picture. - How does that get us to our goal of determining the actual brightness? - Time for some mathematics....
+- The interferometer casts a cosinusoidal pattern on the sky, with the result that we obtain a response which is some function of the source brightness and the fringe separation and orientation. - But in fact, something is missing.
+'Cosine' fringes are not sufficient to allow recovery of the sky brightness. - To answer why ... - Time for some mathematics....
 Starting with a seeming digression about odd and even functions. - (All will be clear shortly...)